Portable Real-Time Polarimeter for Partially and Fully Polarized Light: Performance and Applications

-A significant barrier to advanced experiments in atomic-optical physics in undergraduate teaching labs is the sheer number of optical components required.
-Certain experiments such as Pound-Drever Hall laser stabilization and Magneto optical trapping require many quarter wave plates, each of which can cost hundreds of dollars.
-It was noted in \cite{wieman1995inexpensive} that good quality waveplates may be constructed using overhead transparency paper as there is high transmission and suitable birefringence.
-By sending linear polarized light through the material in question and observing the polarization ellipse, our real-time SWP allows for a quick determination of regions with retardance appropriate for a QWP.
-Figure~\ref{fig:circpol} shows a typical trace obtained with $S_3/S_0 = -0.93$ corresponding to left handed, approximately circularly polarized light.
+A significant barrier to advanced experiments in low budget optics and AMO physics labs is the number of optical components required.
+Certain experiments such as magneto-optical trapping require many QWPs, each of which can cost hundreds of dollars.
+It was noted \cite{savukov2007wave} that high quality waveplates may be constructed using overhead transparency paper.
+We investigate this by sending linearly polarized light through transparency paper into our polarimeter and observing the polarization ellipse.
+Our real time display allows for a quick determination of regions with retardance appropriate for QWPs.

-\subsection{Application: Time Dependant polarization mapping}
+\subsection{Application: Time Dependant Polarization Mapping}

-The real-time nature of our SWP allows for in-situ characterization of time dependent polarization states.
-Our acquisition rate is limited by the mechanical rotation rate of the device which is typically 100~Hz if we use one rotation of data.
-This sets the maximum polarization sample rate for our device for non-graphical operation, although a reduced rate is preferable for averaging and numerical accuracy.
-For graphical display, we find that the visualization on the Raspberry Pi becomes the bottle neck, and sets the update rate to around 10 frames per second.
-In figure~\ref{fig:rt_poincare}a we shows the measured Stokes parameters for regular sample intervals while rotating a linear polarizer with an input circular polarizations state from a $650~$nm laser sent through a quarter waveplate.
+The real-time nature of our SWP allows for \textit{in situ} characterization of time dependent polarization states.
+The acquisition rate is limited by the mechanical rotation rate of the device, which is typically approximately 100~Hz.
+This sets the maximum sample rate for non-graphical operation, though a reduced rate is preferable for averaging and numerical accuracy.
+For real-time graphical display, the update rate is only required to be on the order of Hz, which is easily accomplished in our Raspberry Pi system.

-We also can acquire and visualize the trajectory of a polarized state on the Poincar\'{e} sphere in real-time by keeping a buffer of the last $N$ points and plotting these along with the current location.
-Figure~\ref{fig:rt_poincare}b shows such an example for acquiring data at 4 fps while rotating the transparency paper by hand.
+Figure~\ref{fig:rt_poincare}a shows the measured Stokes parameters for regular sample intervals while rotating a linear polarizer with an input circular polarization state from a $\lambda = 650~$nm diode laser.
+Additionally, the trajectory of a polarization state can be acquired and visualized on the Poincar\'{e} sphere in real-time by keeping a buffer of the last $N$ points and plotting these along with the current location.
+Figure~\ref{fig:rt_poincare}b shows such an example for acquiring data at 4 fps while rotating a transparency paper by hand.